Skip to main content

 Bucharest

-• Overview: As Romania’s largest city and the EU’s 5th largest, Bucharest serves as the main economic hub and offers a bustling big-city life.
-Recognized as the world’s best city for remote work, it hosts a thriving IT industry and startup scene.
+• Overview: As Romania’s largest city, Bucharest serves as the main economic hub and offers a bustling big-city life.
+It hosts a thriving IT industry and startup scene.

 • Attractions: Charming old town, historical sites, and extensive flight connectivity.